iicdii/node-pdftk-serverless/README.md

 It stamps `stamp` PDF on `input` PDF, but only first page.
 You can change the function in `stamp.js`.

-It returns PDF blob with `application/pdf` header so that you can check out the preview in response body in Postman.
+It returns PDF blob with `application/pdf` header so you can check out the preview in response body in Postman.

 ### Send POST to `http://localhost:3000/merge` to test `merge` PDF
 <p>